dsohk/rancher-on-azure-workshop/docs/02-Provision-Kubernetes.md

 4. At this point, we need to configure Rancher to be able to automate provisioning on Azure with a proper cloud credential.
-Fill in the form with your own credential.
+Fill in the form with your own credential, which can be found in the **Environment Details** > **Service Principal Details** tab in your lab instruction section.
    - Subscription ID: (See lab manual instruction)
    - Client ID: (See lab manual instruction)
    - Client Secret: (See lab manual instruction)